MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

 </div>
 ```

-The following is CSS code for styling the controls, with padding, backround colors, and fonts:
+The following is CSS code for styling the controls, including padding, background colors, and fonts:

 ```css
 .addin {